 48. Put up your prices

 Increasing prices will give a perception that you're a more 'premium' provider.
-This will help you to win more higher value work while putting off those lower-end clients that always seem to cause the most hassle.
+This will help you to win higher value work while putting off those low-end clients that always seem to cause the most hassle.

 49. Get your answerphone right